What is Form 4506-T?

 The Record of Account Transcript combines the tax return and tax account transcripts.
 It is available for the current year and three prior tax years.

 The wage and income transcript shows data from information returns, such as Form W-2, Form 1099 series, Form 1098 series, or Form 5498 series.
 Current tax year information is not available until the year after it is filed with the IRS.

 The Verification of Non-Filing document is proof that you did not file a return for the year you requested, confirming that the IRS has no record of your Form 1040, Form 1040A, or Form 1040EZ.
-Take note that current year requests are only available after June 15th.
+Take note that current-year requests are only available after June 15th.

-You can request to receive your return transcripts electronically or by mail using the Get Transcript feature on IRS’s official website.
+You can request to receive your return transcripts electronically or by mail using the Get Transcript feature on the IRS’s official website.
 Using this option requires that the primary taxpayer on the return is the one making the transcript request.